xinsnake/datascience-e2e/README.md

 ## Help Needed

 - Test on macOS
-- -Run different interaction/visualisation on Jupyter Notebooks and see if all features are supported-
+- ~~Run different interaction/visualisation on Jupyter Notebooks and see if all features are supported~~
-- -If it is possible to have only 1 container-
+- ~~If it is possible to have only 1 container~~
 - Test if this setup also works on AWS

 ## Acknologements